simonSlamka/tempy/synopsis.md

 - *Could this actually work in a production environment?*
 - *What are the possible issues with this approach?*
 - *Technology failure or human error - what's more preferable?*
 - *Do you think that with the listed data inputs, we could actually effectively gauge safety of a given environment, enough to send actual people in?
 What if something fucks up?
-Do we just blame the tech, or the introverted, socially awkward programmer who wrote the bot?*
+Do we blame the tech, the operation manager,  or the introverted, socially awkward programmer who wrote the bot?*